Arrival and Social Programmes

 - Housing: Practical information for students who live in accommodation reserved through the CBS Housing online application system or in private housing

 Copenhagen is a journey between tradition and modernity

 Summer in Copenhagen is definitely worth considering when the city is Copenhagen where the streets are filled with sidewalk cafés and the midnight sky is never darker than a deep blue.
 You can walk the winding streets of the old city centre or see it from a canal boat.
-Visit the more than 100-year old amusement park Tivoli Gardens, the statues of the Little Mermaid and H.C.
+Visit the 175-year old amusement park Tivoli Gardens, the statues of the Little Mermaid and H.C.
 Andersen, the freetown of Christiania and Amalienborg - home to the royal family.
-Copenhagen is also the city of innovation, modern architecture and design.
-Experience prominent Danish designers Georg Jensen, Hans J. Wegner, Finn Juhl and Arne Jacobsen.
+Copenhagen is also a city of innovation, modern architecture and design.
+Experience prominent Danish designers, such as Georg Jensen, Hans J. Wegner, Finn Juhl and Arne Jacobsen.
 Start your visit at the city of Copenhagen's website.

 Copenhagen boasts good work life balance and relaxed atmosphere